arpit-1110/Emotion-Detector/README.md

 # Emotion-Detector
-Emotion detection using CNNs using keras and opencv
+Real time facial emotion detection using CNNs with keras and opencv